 The piping beneath the toilet in a mobile home is held in place with suspension lines.
 Replacing the flange is a good time to check the pipes for stability beneath the mobile home.
-The project might require climbing beneath the home, and as JH HVAC & Plumbing demonstrates, you better prepare for some tight spaces and unpleasant conditions.
+The project might require climbing beneath the home, and you better prepare for some tight spaces and unpleasant conditions.
 The good news is that if the pipes are fine and the job involves simply replacing the flange, you won't have to crawl under the trailer again because you can do everything from the comfort of the bathroom.

 Start by Removing the Toilet